lvgl/lv_font_conv/doc/font_spec.md

 - Index = codePoint - (Min codePoint)
 - Map to Glyph ID as `Value + Glyph ID offset`.

-__Important__.
-If glyph ID-s are consecutive and have no gaps, data segment of format 0 subtable can be skipped.
-Because header's content is enough to calculate mapping.
-When `data offset` == 0, data segment not exists.

 bytes | description
 ------|------------
 1 | delta-encoded Glyph ID for (range_start + 0) codePoint